Norman conquest of southern Italy: Kingdom of Sicily, 1130–1198

 Although the conquest of Sicily was primarily military, Robert and Roger also signed treaties with the Muslims to obtain land.
 Hindered by Sicily's hilly terrain and a relatively small army, the brothers sought influential, worn-down Muslim leaders to sign the treaties (offering peace and protection for land and titles).
 Because Sicily was conquered by a unified command, Roger's authority was not challenged by other conquerors and he maintained power over his Greek, Arab, Lombard and Norman subjects.
 Latin Christianity was introduced to the island, and its ecclesiastical organisation was overseen by Roger with papal approval.
 Sees were established at Palermo (with metropolitan authority), Syracuse and Agrigento.
 After its elevation to a Kingdom of Sicily in 1130, Sicily became the centre of Norman power with Palermo as capital.
 The Kingdom was created on Christmas Day, 1130, by Roger II of Sicily, with the agreement of Pope Innocent II, who united the lands Roger had inherited from his father Roger I of Sicily.

 These areas included the Maltese Archipelago, which was conquered from the Arabs of the Emirates of Sicily; the Duchy of Apulia and the County of Sicily, which had belonged to his cousin William II, Duke of Apulia, until William's death in 1127; and the other Norman vassals.

-With the invasion of Henry VI, Holy Roman Emperor on behalf of his wife, Constance, the daughter of Roger II, eventually prevailed, the kingdom fell in 1194 to the House of Hohenstaufen.
+When the invasion of Henry VI, Holy Roman Emperor on behalf of his wife, Constance, the daughter of Roger II, eventually prevailed, the kingdom fell in 1194 to the House of Hohenstaufen.
 Through Constance, the Hauteville blood was passed to Frederick II, Holy Roman Emperor, who succeeded as King of Sicily in 1198.